hashgraph/hedera-smart-contract-starter/README.md

     This script upgrades the Beacon to point to `TopicV2`, effectively upgrading all Beacon Proxies.
 It sets a new message on the Beacon Proxy and prints the updated message.

 These scripts illustrate how proxies and beacon proxies allow the contract logic to be upgraded while keeping the contract address constant.
 The use of beacon proxies also demonstrates the power of simultaneous upgrades across multiple contracts.

+## Running the Tests

+To test the contracts, we've provided a testing suite in the `test` directory.
+You can run these tests using the following commands:

+1. Compile the contracts (if not already compiled):

+    ```sh
+    npx hardhat compile
+    ```

+2. Run the tests:

+    ```sh
+    npx hardhat test
+    ```

+The test suite uses Waffle for fast, reliable testing of Ethereum contracts.
+It tests the base functionality of the `Topic` and `TopicV2` contracts, as well as the upgradeability provided by the proxies.

 # Contributing
 Contributions are welcome.
 Please see the